zerotwooneone/percolator/source/README.md

 ### 3. Session Persistence

 To support long-running, asynchronous conversations, sessions can be serialized.
 The library provides a state object that can be serialized to JSON (or any other format).
-**IMPORTANT**: The user is responsible for encrypting the serialized state at rest.
+**IMPORTANT**: For `DoubleRatchetSession`, the user is responsible for encrypting the serialized state at rest. `GroupManager` provides built-in encryption.

 ```csharp
 using System.Text.Json;